SapitoSucio/froggo-guides/docs/script_commands.md

 Generates an item link string for an item that can be used for `npctalk`, `message`, `dispbottom`, and `broadcast commands`.
-The result is a clickable-item name just like SHIFT+Click from a player's inventory/cart/equipment window.
+The result is a clickable-item name just like SHIFT+Click from a player`s inventory/cart/equipment window.
 This command can be used with mes but the item name will not be clickable.
 You should use script command "`mesitemlink`" for displaying item links in mes dialogues, if the client supports them.